 In 1935 it was renamed to “Deutsches Kolonial- und Übersee-Museum” and in 1951 to “Übersee-Museum”:

-These two postcards are from the Deutsches Museum in Munich which was founded in 1903.
+These three postcards are from the Deutsches Museum in Munich which was founded in 1903.
 Although its main focus lies on science and technology it also had ethnographic displays:

 The Königl.
 Ethnographisches Museum im Zwinger zu Dresden was founded in 1878.
 In 1920 it was renamed in Museum für Tierkunde und Völkerkunde Dresden and today is called Museum für Völkerkunde Dresden: